philippe-ths/SmartSorter/docs/folder_taxonomy_guide.md

 Avoid names that are:
 - entity-based (people, companies)
 - time-based (years, quarters)
-- vague (“Stuff”, “Misc”, “Important”)

-### Subfolder naming
+- subjective (“important”, “urgent”)

-Inside a parent folder, avoid repeating the parent context.
+Inside a parent, avoid repeating the parent:
 - Good: `Scouts/Risk Assessments/`
 - Worse: `Scouts/Scouts Risk Assessments/`

-## Budget and granularity
-Humans can only hold so many categories in their head.
-- Prefer a moderate number of folders.
-- Split only when it reduces search time and does not create churn.

-## Handling ambiguity
-If no existing folder fits and no strong recurring cluster exists:
-- do not create a new folder
-- keep the file in place (`(root)` or current folder)

 ## Success test
 A user should be able to:
 - guess where a new file will go
-- understand folder meanings instantly
+- browse folders and understand them instantly
 - find an item later without learning “AI logic”